caominhnguyen05/llm-test-generation/README.md

 pip install -r requirements.txt
 ```

 You also need Java and Maven available on your path.
-The pipeline currently calls `mvn.cmd`, so on non-Windows systems the Maven command may need to be adjusted.
+The pipeline selects `mvn.cmd` on Windows and `mvn` on macOS/Linux.

 For LLM calls: